 Jean-Eric’s extensive repertoire includes more recent works, which he performs internationally: he gave the world premiere of Braxton Blake’s Moto Perpetuo for Viola and percussions, rediscovered and edited the three Benda’s viola concertos which he premiered in Canada and Germany.
 A dedicated chamber musician, Jean-Eric Soucy regularly takes part in chamber music festivals throughout Europe, America and Australia.
 He is also a founding member of the Inukshuk String Trio with fellow Canadians Phillip Roy and Bridget MacRae with whom he has performed for the German, Swiss and Canadian national broadcasters.
 Among his chamber music partners we can find Marc Grauwels, Jean-Claude Gérard, Alain Marion, Julien Beaudiment, Kersten MacCall (flute), Martin Ostertag, Christian Poltera, Ralph Kirschbaum, (violoncello), Yves Storm (guitar), Christian Vanderborght, Wolfgang Gütler (doublebass), André Laplante, Anton Kuerti, Marc-André Hamelin, Angela Hewitt (piano), Ingo Goritzki, Perry Bauman (oboe), Nicolas Chumachenko, Rainer Kußmaul, Olivier Charlier, Kai Vogler (violin), Isabelle Moretti (harpe), Wolfgang Meyer, Peter Handsworth, Michael Riessler, Kalman Berkes (clarinet), etc. To critical acclaim he recently toured Australia with his wife and duo partner, the pianist Sonia Simard.

-M. Soucy currently resides in Freiburg in south-west Germany with his wife, pianist Sonia Simard.
+M. Soucy currently resides in south-west Germany with his wife, pianist Sonia Simard.
 He plays an instrument made by the master violin maker Stefan Hodapp (Offenburg 2009).